 The subject site is located in close proximate to Dublin Bay, situated 2.8 km from both South Dublin Bay SAC and South Dublin Bay and River Tolka Estuary SPA (Figures 11 & 12).
 There is a direct hydrological connection (Figures 13 and 14) from the subject site to Natura 2000 sites via the proposed surface water drainage strategy.
 It is proposed to separate the surface water drainage strategy for the subject site into three catchments: Catchment A, Catchment B1, and Catchment B2.
 Surface water drainage from Catchment A will join the existing public surface water network via a manhole connection located to the north-west of the site.
 This network then outfalls to the River Slang.
 Surface water drainage from Catchment B1 will, after attenuation, outfall to an existing open channel drain that passes through the subject site.
+Catchment B2 will, after attenuation, outfall to an existing drainage ditch located just outside of the site.
 As both the River Slang and the aforementioned open channel drain (which leads to the Elm Park Stream) flow into Dublin Bay, there is a direct hydrological connection to Natura 2000 sites located along this pathway.
 Mitigation measures are required to ensure that surface water drainage will not contain silt or pollutants that could significantly impact upon the qualifying interests of these proximate Natura 2000 sites.